varner14/varner14/README.md

 👋 Hello!
 I'm Varner, a Software Developer
-I specialize in .NET and Angular frameworks, bringing 4 years of experience with .NET and 7 years with Angular to the table.
+I specialize in .NET and Angular frameworks, bringing 7 years of experience in web development.
 I've leveraged these technologies to build a variety of robust applications and systems.

 My expertise extends to a range of programming languages and databases: